-The impact of cuts will transform criminal defence into an area of law reserved almost exclusively to solicitors, and prosecutions will suffer too.
+The impact of cuts will transform criminal defence into an area of law reserved almost exclusively to solicitors, and prosecutions may suffer too.
 More criminal solicitors will develop into experienced advocates, granted.
-But, on the whole, the quality of criminal advocacy will be reduced, for lawyers most eager to take this work will be unable to afford to do it.
+But on the whole, the quality of criminal advocacy will be reduced, for lawyers most eager to take this work will be unable to afford to do it.

 In my opinion, barristers are still necessary.
-For now, though, it seems that you, me, and everyone we know, had better hope we never need a good barrister.
+Our society really needs them.
+For now, though, it seems that you, me and everyone we know had better pray we never need a good barrister.